-Mandatory minimum sentences – set by Congress, not judges – require automatic, minimum prison terms for certain crimes.
-Most mandatory minimum sentences apply to drug offenses, but Congress has enacted them for other crimes, including certain gun, pornography, and economic offenses.
-For example, under federal law, selling 28 grams of crack cocaine triggers a minimum sentence of 5 years in prison.
-And if you’re caught selling 280 grams of crack, you’ll face a minimum of 10 years behind bars even if the judge does not think you need such a long sentence (there are a few exceptions such as safety valves and cooperating with the government).
+Mandatory minimum sentences—set by Congress, not judges—require automatic, minimum prison terms for certain crimes.
+Most mandatory minimum sentences apply to drug offenses, but Congress has also enacted them for other crimes, including certain gun, pornography, and economic offenses.
+As an example of a mandatory minimum sentence, under federal law, selling 28 grams of crack cocaine triggers a minimum sentence of five years in prison.
+And if you’re caught selling 280 grams of crack, you’ll face a minimum of 10 years behind bars even if the judge does not think you need such a long sentence.
+(There are a few exceptions, such as the Safety Valve—see more on this below—and cooperating with the government.)

 Judges also use the Federal Sentencing Guidelines Manual.
 As its name suggests, the manual guides judges toward a sentence based on the facts that led to the conviction.
 Unlike mandatory minimums, the sentencing guidelines are advisory, not mandatory.
-Judges must calculate them, but they are allowed to go below or above someone’s guideline sentence depending on the circumstances of the case.
+In calculating sentences, judges are allowed to go below or above someone’s guideline sentence depending on the circumstances of the case.

 Here’s an example of how a federal judge uses the guidelines to determine a sentence for a man convicted of distributing seven kilograms of marijuana (a drug amount that is too low to trigger a mandatory minimum):

 While judges can vary from the sentencing guidelines, they can’t sentence below the mandatory minimums (except in very limited circumstances).
-If there is a mandatory minimum, it always trumps a lower guidelines sentence.
+If there is a mandatory minimum triggered by the crime, it always trumps a lower guidelines sentence.
 Read this FAQ for even more information about how federal sentencing works.